nio-blocks/metrics/README.md

 SystemMetrics
 =============
-Get general statistics about the computer.
+DEPRECATED, USE HostMetrics INSTEAD - Get general statistics about the computer.

 Properties
 ----------